Customizations

 - field_of_science: 'biology'

-# pin any app with an glob match *bio* on the metadata field_of_science
+# pin any app with a glob match *bio* on the metadata field_of_science

 - field_of_science: '*bio*'